Preparing for the family office of the future: Frequently asked questions

 Of course, the CIO needs to coordinate with all the other internal and external advisors on issues, including income and estate tax, philanthropy, and lifestyle.
 This coordination as well as the execution of the CIO role is a prime example of how technology has provided new tools and flexibility for the CIO within the family office.

-What I find interesting is that many times the initial top risks turn out not to be the top risks after a careful evaluation and ranking.
-I guess this is because you don’t know what you don’t know.
+What we find interesting is that many times the initial top risks turn out not to be the top risks after a careful evaluation and ranking.
+We guess this is because you don’t know what you don’t know.

 The challenge for many family offices is to sit down and identify all the risks; this is a time- and skills-based challenge.
 Most lean family offices are busy just keeping up with the day-to-day work and the new priority of the week.